qipanda/Spring19-Research/Paper-Notes/Hierarchy-Of-References.markdown

     - *2015 Minhas*, SVM to predicate country political regime types

 # Modelling interactions between countries with non-textual data
-- *2011 Westveld*, Used linear models to model dyadic trade/conflict levels between countries using things like GDP and cooperation in conflict
+- *2011 Westveld-Hoff*, Used linear models to model dyadic trade/conflict levels between countries using things like GDP and cooperation in conflict
 - *1981 RHT O'Kane* Simple linear model with GDP predicting if a coup will occur in a country for a set timeframe